permutationlock/aven-cfmt/README.md

 directives that will not be parsed are `#error`, `#warning`, and `#pragma`; all such directives are rendered unmodified from the original source.

-## Characters and white space
+### Character sets and white space

-The only whitespace characters that will be rendered are spaces and newlines.
-Windows '\r\n' line endings will be parsed, but they will be rendered back as newlines.
+The only whitespace characters that will be rendered are spaces, newlines, and tabs.
+Windows `\r\n` line endings will be parsed, but they will be rendered back as newlines.
-Carriage return characters are illegal everywhere outside of line endings.
+Carriage return characters `\r` are illegal outside of line endings.
+All indents are rendered as spaces.
-Tab characters are legal everywhere whitespace is allowed, but they will only be rendered if they appear within comments or string literals.
+Tab characters `\t` are legal everywhere whitespace is allowed, but they will only be rendered if they appear within comments or string literals.

-The parser only considers ascii characters, but unicode characters that appear within comments will be rendered back unmodified.
+The tokenizer currently only considers ascii characters.
+Wide characters that appear within string literals and comments will be rendered back unmodified.
+However, in the case of string literals, each character's full byte-width will count towards the line length.
+I do not use any non-ascii chracters within my own source code at the moment, but I hope to eventually add utf8 support.

+## Errors

+The formatter will only render code that it can correctly parse.
+It will report the first parse error encountered, along with the exact location of the error in the source file.

+By default lines are required to render within 80 columns, with a slight overflow allowance to simplify the rendering logic.
+If a line cannot be broken to fit within 80 columns, e.g. due to a long identifier or excessive indent depth, then the formatter will error and report the offending line in the original source file.

+The formatter does not perform any semantic analysis, and it's error messages will pale in comparison to any real C compiler.
+The reports are primarily for debugging cases where a valid C source file doesn't fit within the restrictive flavor of C that `aven-cfmt` can parse.

 ## Building